-Students who do not meet the course requirements as outlined in section A.5.1.1 (Admission Requirements) will be considered as follows:
+Students who do not meet the course requirements as outlined in section A.5.1.1.
+(High School Admission Requirements) or A.5.3.1 (Transfer Admission Requirements) or whose average is below consideration for the Indigenous Admission process will be considered as follows:

-- Present the successful completion of ELA 30-1 or ELA 30-2, or equivalent, and at least two other approved courses that may include one approved option.
+- Present the successful completion of English Language Arts 30-1 or equivalent, and at least two other 30 level approved courses that may include one 30 level approved option.
 A high school diploma is not required and some faculties may require specific courses for admission consideration.

-- Faculties with Indigenous bridging programs that provide academic upgrading may consider courses at the 20 level.
+- Faculties with Indigenous bridging programs that provide academic upgrading may consider students with courses at the 20 or 30-2 level.
+Upon successful completion of bridging program requirements, including the equivalence to meet the institutional requirement for English Language Arts 30-1, students will be guaranteed admission to the degree program.

 - All applicants will be asked to provide a personal statement in the format of the student’s choice (oral, written, video etc.) that outlines their educational goals and how their past education, cultural knowledge, life and work experiences will enable them to succeed in university studies.